Margaret Ann Ireland: Career

-Her awards included the 125th Anniversary of the Confederation of Canada Medal and an honourary Doctor of Letters degree from the University of New Brunswick.
+Her awards included the 125th Anniversary of the Confederation of Canada Medal and an honorary Doctor of Letters degree from the University of New Brunswick.
 After her death, she asked that family and friends listen to Rachmaninoff's Vocalise Opus 34 No. 14 as they remembered her.

 Ireland's portrait by Miller Brittain (1961) is in the collection of the Beaverbrook Art Gallery, Fredericton.
 In it, Brittain inserted shards of glass to indicate her flashing hands when she played.
 In 1967, John Reeves photographed she and her family for the National Film Board of Canada and the photostory has been published on-line by the National Gallery of Canada; it is part of the Canadian Museum of Contemporary Photography fonds, National Gallery of Canada Library and Archives.